- Slim handle

 Supplied in the box is a single Sensitive brush head.

-As the mouth and teeth are developing, a soft bristled brush is the best type to use, but the Sensitive head is just one of a range of different heads available for the brush handle.
+As the mouth and teeth are developing, a soft bristled brush is the best type to use.
+Ideally, I suggest you stick with this until your child becomes a teenager, where other heads could be considered.

 The head itself should be used for on average 3 month’s.